kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-02-whats it for.md

 Increased sharing is a massive positive feature of the technology driving the Information revolution.
 Bearing in mind the Re-cap : vision above, I do share resources, interesting articles and things I figure out with friends, colleagues and family.
 I can centralise that here.
 Some of it might help as well as entertain.

-For the last four years I have also built/maintained a digital [zettelkasten](https://zettelkasten.de/introduction/) or second brain using [Obsidian](https://obsidian.md/) for my professional and personal life.
+For the last four years I have also built/maintained a digital [zettelkasten](https://zettelkasten.de/introduction/) or second brain using [Obsidian](https://obsidian.md/) for my professional and personal life (currenly over 4000 notes).
 (There will be more on this).
 In 2024 I am refining that into an improved version and it is more suited to sharing some categories of notes here.

 ## 3. Documenting